 Notre Dame's architecture programs are also known for their commitment to fundamentals, so much so that computer-based modeling isn't introduced until students' fourth year of study.
 That's not to say that the program is stuck in the past: Notre Dame's architecture school also emphasizes designing new buildings that are sustainable and long-lasting, and will contribute to the livability of an area.

 #6: Virginia Tech — Blacksburg, VA

-Virginia Tech's College of Architecture and Urban Studies is one of the largest architecture schools in the United States.
-The architecture and urban studies program has more than 2,000 students and offers four bachelor's degrees, including a BArch.
+Virginia Tech's College of Architecture, Arts, and Design (AAD) is one of the largest architecture schools in the United States.
+The architecture program has more than 2,000 students and offers four bachelor's degrees, including a BArch.
 The school's main campus is in Blacksburg, Virginia, and it also has additional campuses in Alexandria, Virginia, and Riva San Vitale, Switzerland.

 In their fourth year, BArch students have opportunities for off-campus study (which can include classes, internships, or a combination of the two).
 The fifth year is spent doing an independent design investigation, which serves as the basis of the undergrad thesis.

 #7: Rhode Island School of Design — Providence, RI